percona/pdmysql-docs/docs/deploy-pdps-group-replication.md

 ### Step 3.
 Create a view in SYS schema

 Once all the configuration is ready, we need to have a special view in the SYS schema in Percona server nodes.
-Find the view working for the server version 8 and above [here](https://github.com/Percona-Lab/group_replication_tools/blob/master/GR_sys_view_forProxysql_v1.sql).
+Find the view working for the server version 8 and above in [group_replication_tools :octicons-link-external-16:](https://github.com/Percona-Lab/group_replication_tools/blob/master/GR_sys_view_forProxysql_v1.sql).

 Run that sql on the **Primary** node of the Group Replication cluster.